gamezdaniel/mswl-dt-2013/README.md

 MSWL Development Tools @ URJC 2013

-This comment is made from Eclipse Mylyn Git Connector.
+This project has been written with Eclipse IDE and uploaded to Github using the Mylyn Git Connector.